HOME Blog How the Mara got its Spots

 The spotted land of the Mara captured by Duncan Butchart

 The absence of young Balanites trees tells a story.
 It is a story of cycles.
 Cycles of elephants, cycles of fire.
 Today, the seeds of Balanites that germinate in the Mara will grow into tiny saplings sprouting in the grass, but they will be browsed right back by herbivores before they enter their second year.
 And those are the exceptions – most are turned to ash by the seasonal grass fires.
 With their thick, dark bark, the adult trees can withstand the fires, but the young plants are defenceless.
 This tells us that fire was absent when the trees we see today developed through their vulnerable stage (at least 20 years, or so).
 For that to have been the case, the Mara must have been a closed-woodland habitat, too shady for grass.
 There would have been no wildebeest or zebra back then.
 Then, what surely happened, was an increase in the elephant population.
 Perhaps large numbers of the pachyderms moved into this part of Kenya due to ivory-hunting pressure elsewhere, we’ll never really know.
-These elephants – the gardeners of the savanna – simply chomped up the woodland, thinning it out so that grass was able to flourish in sunlit clearings.
+These elephants – the gardeners of the savannah – simply chomped up the woodland, thinning it out so that grass was able to flourish in sunlit clearings.
 These clearings became larger, and fires flared.
 Perhaps there were other species of trees, acacias maybe, growing in the woodlands but only the strong and sturdy adult Balanites could withstand both elephants and fire.

 A typical Mara landscape captured by James Walsh